 “In The Way You Judge, You Will Be Judged” – Matthew 7:2

 As a Christian, when you see other believers struggle with sins, do you judge them?
-Let just say for the moment these are not cheating spouses or drunks, but rather someone that uses some occasional fowl language, cheats on their taxes, or perhaps has an addiction to pornography.
+Let’s just say for the moment these are not cheating spouses or drunks, but rather someone that uses some occasional foul language cheats on their taxes, or perhaps has an addiction to pornography.
 Would your judgment be that their peace with God is broken based on their behavior and struggles with sin?

 Paul realized that his only judge was God and in 1 Cor 4:13 he said “But to me it is a very small thing that I may be examined by you, or by any human court; in fact, I do not even examine myself.”
 Why didn’t Paul examine himself?
 Because he knew his freedom in Christ.
 That freedom didn’t mean he was going to sin more, but rather that he realized it was not his behavior that made him right with God.
 It was Jesus.
 Yes, Paul still hated sin but he was certain that his identity was in Jesus Christ and not his struggles.

 Let’s be clear, both legalists and Grace teachers hate sin.
-BUT – Legalism judges our closeness to God by day to day human behavior.
+BUT – Legalism judges our closeness to God by day-to-day human behavior.
 Grace judges your relationship according to rather or not you’re in Christ (through faith).
 I think it is important which side we are on and the way we choose as our measuring stick to judge others by.
-If we judge by works then I then I think three is reason for concern because I believe those people will be judged in the same way they judge.
+If we judge by works then I think there is a reason for concern because I believe those people will be judged in the same way they judge.
 I don’t know, but there’s a fine line.
 We can preach Jesus all day long but the proof is in where we put our faith in terms of what makes us right with God.

 Matthew 7:1-2 “Do not judge so that you will not be judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.

 It should be noted Paul had a lot to say about behavior, as do all grace teachers.
 Behavior is important, but not as a method of getting right with God, but rather because we were not made for sin.
-When we read Paul letters we see him talking more about grace and forgiveness apart from works than anything else.
-In the old testament we got a picture of what it was like when behavior and law keeping were the only way to closeness with God.
+When we read Paul’s letters we see him talking more about grace and forgiveness apart from works than anything else.
+In the old testament, we got a picture of what it was like when behavior and law-keeping were the only way to closeness with God.
 It was not a story of success.
 No one could do it.
 The method pointed us to a new and better way.
-In fact, it point us to the only way.
+In fact, it points us to the only way.
 Jesus.